Stade Canac: Quebec Indiens (1957–1970)

-In 1957, Quebec City found itself without a professional baseball team a Minor Leagues in North America were going through a tough time.
+In 1957, Quebec City found itself without a professional baseball team as the Minor Leagues in North America were going through a tough time.
 However, Hugues Beaudoin, a Quebec City resident, founded a new team, the Quebec Indiens.
 With only amateur players from Quebec in its lineup, the Indiens played their first seasons in the Mauricie League.
 A few years later, they joined a new version of the Provincial League.
 During their final year in 1970, the Indiens' lineup was made up of only professional American and Latino players.

 Throughout the years, the Quebec Indiens won a total of three championships (1960, 1964, 1969).

 Quebec Carnavals/Metros (1971–1977)

 In 1969, the Montreal Expos joined Major League Baseball and became the first non-American major baseball team.
 Two years later, in 1971, they established their Double-A affiliate in Quebec, where the team was named the Québec Carnavals in honour of the famous Carnaval de Québec.
 After a difficult inaugural season, the Carnavals finished the 1972 season with a 75-64 record, just 2½ games behind the Trois-Rivières Aigles while breaking the existing attendance record for the Eastern League with a total admissions of 142,818 people throughout their season.

 In 1973, future Baseball Hall of Fame catcher Gary Carter joined the team and would go on to finish the season with 15 home runs while producing a total of 68 runs batted in.
 During that same campaign, Quebec City fans were also introduced to another future Expos All-Star player, pitcher Steve Rogers.

 The 1974 season was exceptional for the Carnavals.
 They managed to clinch their division pennant and five of their outfielders would go on to play in Major League Baseball, Warren Cromartie, Jesus Bombo Rivera, Tony Scott, Ellis Valentine and Jerry White.

 In 1975, the Carnavals began to experience extreme financial struggles at which François Bonetto became the new team owner and changed the team's name, as the Québec Carnavals became the Quebec Metros.

 During the 1976 campaign, young rising star Andre Dawson played in only 40 games in Quebec City, although his impressive performance (.357 AVG, 8 HR, 27 RBI) quickly saw him promoted to the Expos Triple-A affiliate, the Denver Bears, of the Pacific Coast League.

 At the end of the 1977 season, the Montreal Expos moved their Double-A affiliate to Memphis, Tennessee, and became known as the Chicks.